1980

 - I’ve Been Loving You Too Long (Otis Redding/Jerry Butler)

-Note: Only official release with original studio-version of this track.
+Note: First official release with original studio-version of this track.

 Line-up: MJ (voc)/KR (gtr)/BJ (gtr)/BW (bass)/CW (dr)/STU (org)